EllaBrands/stanDev/Developer-Process.md

 ### 1. Overview

 The Stan developer process is based on the gitflow model described by Vincent Driessen in the blog post "[A successful Git branching model](http://nvie.com/posts/a-successful-git-branching-model/ )."
 The rest of this document details the steps required from developers.

-If you don't read anything else, please remember:
+If you don't read anything else, please remember the following when working on features:

-* Never push directly into the master or development branches, nor the hotfix-* or release-* branches.
+* Never push directly into master or development branches.

 * For working on new features, branch from <tt>develop</tt> into a branch called `feature/<some-descriptive-name>`, and when the work is done (thoroughly tested and documented), create a pull request back into `develop`.

 ### 2. Branches